A NSW Government website

 2. Check the CASA website, the CASA Know Your Drone website or a CASA-approved drone safety app for full details of restrictions.

 3. Some national parks have operational helipads that are used for park management activities.
-NPWS will consider the potential impacts and risks to these helipads when assessing an application for drone use in a park.
+NSW National Parks and Wildlife Service will consider the potential impacts and risks to these helipads when assessing an application for drone use in a park.

 23–25.
-Do I need approval to fly a drone for commercial purposes?
+Do I need approval to fly a drone for commercial filming or photography purposes?

 3. A commercial drone user may also need to be licensed and certified by CASA and notify CASA before flying.
 CASA guidelines must be checked to establish requirements for individual operations.
 It is the drone user's responsibility to ensure that the drone is operated according to CASA regulations.